 - It’s not recommended to sprout red kidney beans as they contain a very toxic lectin called phytohaemagglutinin.

 One potential downside to consuming raw sprouts is that the process of germinating seeds can make them susceptible to harmful bacterial growth.
-That’s why it’s important to be careful about how you prepare and store sprouted foods, and to use them relatively quickly if possible.
+That’s why it’s important to be careful about how you prepare and store sprouted foods.
+You also want to use them relatively quickly if possible.

-Some of the most common reasons you may run into trouble when sprouting seeds are:
+Some of the most common reasons you may run into trouble when sprouting seeds and eating sprouts include:

 - The water was not changed during the process soon enough or often enough, so seeds were left soaking in contaminated water.